lungoruscello/PyGridAgg/README.md

 # Load example data on earthquakes (geo-coordinates and magnitudes)
 quake_coords, magnitudes = load_japanese_earthquake_data()

-# Define a square grid layout with 2,500 cells that covers the
+# Define a square grid layout with 2,500 cells that covers all
-# spatial extent of the earthquake data
+# earthquake locations
 layout = SquareGridLayout.from_points(quake_coords, num_cells=2_500)

-# Create a PointAggregator to count up earthquakes across grid cells
+# Count the number of earthquakes across grid cells
 agg = PointAggregator(layout, quake_coords)

 # Plot the aggregated data as a heatmap